 John Alasdair Macdonald (The Hebridean Explorer)

-For the last fourteen years, I have been based near Inverness, in the Loch Ness village of Drumnadrochit.
+For the last twenty years, I have been based near Inverness, in the Loch Ness village of Drumnadrochit.
 Before beginning The Hebridean Explorer, my wife and I owned a Bed and Breakfast - in fact it’s where the seeds of being a tour guide came from.
 Spending time talking to guests about where they were going, I thought - wouldn’t it be great to actually take people there!
-I am now very fortunate to be able to do a job I absolutely love, travelling the Highlands and the Hebridean Islands, visiting the best sites and the real scenic gems, sharing Highland history and brushing up on my Gaelic!
+I am now very fortunate to be able to do a job I absolutely love, travelling the Highlands and the Hebridean Islands, visiting the best sites and the real scenic gems and sharing Highland history.

 Read more about John Alasdair Macdonald's PhD Research.